Impact of calibration uncertainties on Hubble constant measurements from gravitational-wave sources: Method

-where j indexes the curves from each $\etaOut_i$ distribution.
-At each frequency, we take the difference between $|\eta_{i,j}|$, the magnitude of the $j^{\rm th}$ sample of $\etaOut_i$, and $\widetilde{|\eta^\mathrm{typ}_i|}$, the median of the magnitudes of samples in $\etaTyp_i$ (the dot-dashed orange curve in Fig.~\ref{Fig.distri_1263066740_BNS}). $\sqrt{S_n(f)}$ is the amplitude spectral density of the detector's sensitivity, for which we use aLIGO's design sensitivity~\cite{KAGRA:2013pob,LIGOsen}.
-The frequency limits of the integral, $f_\mathrm{high}$ and $f_\mathrm{low}$, have been chosen as 20 Hz and 1024 Hz, respectively, with a frequency resolution of 0.25 Hz.
-While the maximum difference may correspond to a positive or negative $\mathcal{D}_{i,j}$ value, we select the curve that maximizes $\mathcal{D}_{i,j}$ in the negative direction\footnote{{We could pick either direction since CEs can be in either direction.
-We performed the full PE analysis with the curve that maximizes $\mathcal{D}_{i,j}$ in the positive direction as well, but observed smaller biases in the PE results. }}, denoted by $\miscal_i$,
+In this definition, $j$ indexes an individual realization from each $\etaOut_i$ distribution.
+At each frequency, we take the difference between the magnitude of the $j^{\rm th}$ realization of $\etaOut_{i,j}$ (a thin blue curve in Fig.~\ref{Fig.distri_1263066740_BNS}), and the median of the magnitudes of samples in $\etaTyp_i$, $\widetilde{|\etaTyp_i|}$ (the dot-dashed orange curve in Fig.~\ref{Fig.distri_1263066740_BNS}).
+The detector's amplitude spectral density is denoted by $\sqrt{S_n(f)}$, for which we use aLIGO's design sensitivity~\cite{KAGRA:2013pob,LIGOsen}.
+The frequency limits of the integral, $f_\mathrm{high}$ and $f_\mathrm{low}$, have been chosen as 20 and 1024Hz, respectively, with a frequency resolution of 0.25Hz.
+Given that each magnitude, $|\etaOut_{i,j}|$ or $\widetilde{|\etaTyp_i|}$, is frequency-dependent and can be smaller or larger than unity, the impact, $\mathcal{D}_{i,j}$, may be either positive or negative at any given frequency.
+We select $\miscal_i$ to be the $\etaOut_{i,j}$ that maximizes $|\mathcal{D}_{i,j}|$,\footnote{We performed the full PE analysis with the curve that maximizes $\mathcal{D}_{i,j}$ and $|\mathcal{D}_{i,j}|$, and observed bigger biases in the PE results for maximized $|\mathcal{D}_{i,j}|$. }